homeymusic/mami.codi.R/README.md

 ### Difference between Stern-Brocot Rational Fraction Approximations and Floating Point Values

-The Stern-Brocot curve is a repeatable, deterministic curve of where rational fractions exist or do not exist within a given variance.
+The Stern-Brocot curve is a repeatable, deterministic curve of where rational fractions exist or do not exist within a given standard_deviation.

 However, the value is 0 outside $\pm \sigma^{2}$ and the area of the curve equals one so that we can use it like a probability density